How to Price Wellness Coaching

 And you know that acquiring more information on training and nutrition hasn’t helped that issue.

-Behavior coaching gives you the vehicle to sidestep that recurrent frustration you and your clients have with their weight loss (or lack thereof), and instead deliver real-world sustainable results that your clients will find easier and far more enjoyable than their previous efforts.
+360 Wellness Coaching gives you the vehicle to sidestep that recurrent frustration you and your clients have with their goals (or lack thereof), and instead deliver real-world sustainable results that your clients will find easier and far more enjoyable than their previous efforts.

 That means it is more valuable and therefore should be priced accordingly.

 Dedicated coaches value their time and skillset, so this makes sense.

 With all that in mind and the objections addressed, it’s clear to see why we recommend you price your wellness coaching service at 1.5X your training rate and can confidently justify that price to your clients.

 - The recommended cost for 1 hour of wellness coaching is 1.5 times your personal training rate (NOTE: 1 hour of wellness coaching is equivalent to 4 wellness coaching sessions)